radial/wheel-sshd/README.md

 you need it.

 * By default, root login is disabled for anything other then public-key
-* Set your GitHub username with `ENV GH_USER` in your Spoke Dockerfile to automatically insert your public keys from GitHub into your container using `ssh-import-id` if you want to be able to SSH into your container.
+* Set your GitHub username with `GH_USER` to automatically insert your public keys from GitHub into your container using `ssh-import-id`
-* **NOTE:** This is "secure" in that use of public keys are always secure, but it is not the wisest strategy to use the same key-pair for multiple venues (server cluster, public website, etc.).
-More robust key management is a feature for a future date.
-For now, this suffices for protypting and development on small clusters.

 ## Tunables